This is a best prospect industry sector for this country. Includes a market overview and trade data.

 There are three main reasons for Chilean companies to import food products and ingredients: (1) If the products are not available domestically through local production (2) if it is cheaper to import rather than buy domestically; or (3) if imported products offer a higher quality than those available in the domestic market.

 New ingredients are used in the production of healthier products especially those adapted to consumers with food intolerances, such as lactose and gluten free products.
-Alongside there is a rising demand for organic foods.
+Alongside there is a rising demand for more natural and healthy food products.

 Chilean companies seek to reformulate and develop new products that do not need to carry a warning label from the nutritional labeling law.
 Therefore, companies seek for ingredients and healthier substitutes (for example sweeteners instead of sugar) or innovations on how to produce tasteful products within the same price range, but with healthier ingredients.

-For further information on food processing ingredients please see GAIN report.
+For further information on food processing ingredients please see Food Processing Ingredients GAIN report.

 Food Retail Market

 Chilean consumers purchasing habits have changed and retailers have been adapting to that change.
 Traditionally, Chileans used to be loyal to brands and focused on quality, disregarding price.
-However, Chilean consumers have become increasingly informed, comparing and looking for promotions and variety before making a purchasing decision and searching for lower prices even if this means not purchasing all their groceries from one store.
-The most important factor for consumers’ purchase decision is store location, followed by price, and promotional activity.
+However, Chilean consumers have become increasingly informed, comparing, and looking for promotions and variety before making a purchasing decision and searching for lower prices even if this means not purchasing all their groceries from one store.
+The most important factor for consumers’ purchasing decisions are store location, price, and promotional activity.

-For more information on the retail market see GAIN report.
+For more information on the retail market see Retail Foods GAIN report.

 Hotel, Restaurant and Tourist Industry

-For further information on food services please see HRI GAIN report.
+For further information on food services please see Food Service - Food, Hotels and Restaurants GAIN report.

 Business Recommendations and Import Procedures

-Conduct marketing research, not only in terms of typical market research, but also of appropriate business contacts and Chilean import regulations in order to successfully seize market opportunities and overcome market challenges.
+Potential exporters should conduct market research, including the identification of appropriate business contacts and Chilean import regulations in order to successfully seize market opportunities and overcome market challenges.

-Work closely with U.S. Department of Agriculture Foreign Agriculture Service (FAS) Santiago Office to promote U.S. food products on Sabor USA Chile Facebook and Instagram to strengthen the U.S. food lovers’ community on social media.
+Potential exporters should contact the Foreign Agricultural Service (FAS) in Santiago, Chile for inquiries or requests of assistance to export agricultural products to Chile.
+U.S. companies seeking to export food products to Chile are advised to do exploratory research to understand the Chilean market.
+FAS GAIN reports are a good source of country specific information.
+Exporters work closely with U.S. Department of Agriculture Foreign Agriculture Service (FAS) Santiago Office to promote U.S. food products on Sabor USA Chile’s Facebook and Instagram accounts and to strengthen the U.S. food lovers’ community on social media.

-A trade show can serve to contact local distributors/sales agents, buyers, and businesspersons, and to become familiar with local competition.
-In the case of new-to-market companies, be prepared to provide support for in-store and media promotions to familiarize consumers with your products.
-Another option is state/regionally organized trade missions.
+A trade show can help contact local distributors/sales agents, buyers, and businesspersons, and become familiar with local competition.
+In the case of new-to-market companies, exporters should be prepared to provide support for in-store and media promotions to familiarize consumers with their products.
+Another option for exporters is to participate in state/regionally organized trade missions.

-Develop an appropriate marketing campaign that informs the consumer the origin of the brand.
+Exporters should develop an appropriate marketing campaign that informs the consumer the origin of the brand.
 Slogans and marketing materials should be understood in Spanish.
-Be mindful of using slang.
+Exporters should be mindful of using slang.
 The word “American” coupled with a U.S. flag can be favorably used in this market.

 While regulations are relatively transparent, changes are not widely advertised.
 Hence, the exporter or his/her representative must monitor the official journal (Diario Oficial), where periodical changes are published.
 One can also visit the websites of the Ministry of Agriculture and the Ministry of Health to seek further updates.
 Spanish labeling is mandatory for all products.